In this article

 Expense fraud refers to the intentional inflation of reimbursements by employees.
 It happens when employees deliberately submit false expense claims.

-According to The Association of Certified Fraud Examiners' 2022 Report to the Nations, which looked at over 2,000 cases worldwide, expense reimbursement fraud lasted for 18 months on average before detection, making it one of the most enduring types of fraud.
+According to the Association of Certified Fraud Examiners' 2024 Report to the Nations, which looked at nearly 2,000 cases worldwide, expense fraud is one of the most pervasive asset misappropriation schemes.
+Expense reimbursement fraud occurred in 13% of such cases and lasted an average of 18 months before detection, making it one of the most enduring types of fraud.

 Common examples of expense fraud